STQI Toronto School

 A Shaolin Chán-Dào Perspective

-When we hold onto something and lose it, we cannot help but to suffer.
+When we hold onto something and lose it, we cannot help but suffer.
 The greater the hold, the greater the suffering.

 We can only speculate what will happen in 2021, but this is true for any year, any day, and any moment.